 With the laundry room on the main floor of this luxury Craftsman-style home plan with 4 bedrooms, 4 full bathrooms, and 2 half baths, there is no risk of injury or strain from carrying clothing up and down stairs constantly (House Plan #163-1027).

-In many single level homes, such as Ranch style homes, the laundry room is tucked into a space near the kitchen, sometimes on a back porch or in a dedicated room.
-These styles are idea for owners that want to keep doing their own laundry for as long as possible, as they present the least amount of difficulty to access.
+In many single-level homes, such as Ranch style homes, the laundry room is tucked into a space near the kitchen, sometimes on a back porch or in a dedicated room.
+These styles are ideal for owners that want to keep doing their own laundry for as long as possible, as they present the least amount of difficulty to access.
 Some homes may also place the laundry hookups in the garage, which can be less ideal depending on the access to the garage and the physical capabilities of the owners.
-Fortunately, many single level homes feature an attached garage, which means you can access the space directly from the home without having to go outside.
+Fortunately, many single-level homes feature an attached garage, which means you can access the space directly from the home without having to go outside.

 Convenient Bedroom on the Main Level

 Most two-story homes place the bedrooms on the upper floors, which can be very helpful for large families or owners who want a bigger entertaining space on the main level.
 However, during the retirement years, upstairs bedrooms are usually more of a nuisance than a convenience.
 Walking up-and-down stairs early in the morning or late at night can increase the chance of injury, due to stiff joints at the start of the day or general tiredness at the end.

 Having easy access to the bedroom – and the master bathroom – is a major benefit of single-level house plans like this French style home plan with 3 bedrooms and 2 bathrooms because there are no stairs getting in the way (House Plan #141-1259).